steffenskov/Pragmatic-DDD/README.md

 ```

 As you can see a Value Object can encapsulate multiple parts, that becomes a bigger whole.
 Or simply "wrap" a primitive value, because there's some inherent meaning to the concept that would otherwise be missed.
 Any business rules regarding value objects should be implemented on the `Value Object` itself, to ensure it's never brought to an invalid state.
 For instance our `TemperatureCelcius` `Value Object` above should ensure its `Value` never dips below absolute zero, because that's an invalid/impossible temperature.
-Likewise there's a valid range of values for both `Latitude` and `Longitude` that Location should adhere too.
+Likewise there's a valid range of values for both `Latitude` and `Longitude` that `Location` should adhere to too.

 Food for thought: Should `Latitude` and `Longitude` each be their own `Value Objects` with their own rules for ensure a valid value, which are then further encapsulated into `Location`?
 YMMV here, but I'd actually say "yes".